Learning real-time one-counter automata using polynomially many queries: Conclusion

 \section{Conclusion}

-In this paper, we presented a novel approach for active learning of \droca.
-We showed that a \droca can be learnt using polynomially many queries with the help of a SAT solver in contrast to the existing techniques that require exponentially many queries.
-Our algorithm learns a minimal counter-synchronous \droca, which results in significantly smaller counter-examples in equivalence queries.
-Additionally, the development of a specialized equivalence-checking algorithm for counter-synchronous \drocas, with a time complexity of $\mathcal{O}(n^5)$, further contributes to the feasibility of our approach.
-For \voca, we optimized this equivalence-checking process to $\mathcal{O}(n^3)$, enabling even more efficient learning.
-We evaluated an implementation of our algorithm against randomly generated \drocas and compared the results obtained with the existing technique~\cite{gaetan}.
-The results indicate that the proposed method significantly outperforms the existing one by Bruyère et al.~\cite{gaetan}.
+In this paper, we presented a novel approach for active learning of "\drocas".
+We showed that a "\drocas" can be learnt using polynomially many queries with the help of a SAT solver.
+This is in contrast to the existing techniques that require exponentially many queries.
+Our algorithm learns a minimal "counter-synchronous" "\droca", which results in significantly smaller counter-examples on equivalence queries.
+Additionally, the development of a specialised equivalence-checking algorithm for "counter-synchronous" "\drocas", with a time complexity of $\mathcal{O}(n^5)$, further contributes to the feasibility of our approach.
+For "\vocas", we optimised this equivalence-checking process to $\mathcal{O}(n^3)$, enabling efficient learning.
+We evaluated our algorithm against randomly generated "\drocas".
+The results indicate that our method significantly outperforms the existing method by Bruyère et al.~\cite{gaetan}.

 In future work, the proposed algorithm can be improved by finding better methods for identifying the minimal separating \dfa.
-The algorithm can also be applied to learn \voca, and the scalability of this approach warrants further investigation.
+The algorithm can also be applied to learn "\vocas", and the scalability of this approach warrants further investigation.
 Additionally, extending these ideas to learn more general models, such as visibly pushdown automata, represents a valuable direction for further research.
-Another open problem that remains is to determine whether active learning of \droca can be done in polynomial time.
-This problem is open, even in the case of \voca.
-However, learning a minimal \voca cannot be done in polynomial time unless $\CF{P=NP}$.
+Another open problem is to determine whether active learning of "\drocas" can be done in polynomial time.
+This problem is open, even in the case of "\vocas".
+However, learning a minimal "\voca" cannot be done in polynomial time unless $\CF{P=NP}$.
 Exploring the possibility of finding a polynomial-time algorithm to obtain a polynomial approximation is worthy of further study.